xcsp3team/cosoco/README.md

    + scope

 ### Directories
   + constraints: all constraints implemented.
-Thsi directory contains subdirectories, named follow the name of constraints in XCSP specifications.
+This directory contains subdirectories, named follow the name of constraints in XCSP specifications.
   + core: the classes Domain, Problem, Variables
   + main: contains the XCSP3 Parser callback and the main file
   + mtl: data structures, most of them come from minisat (thanks again to minisat team)
   + optimizer: the optimizer solver
   + solver: the solver, with observer, heuristics, restarts...
   + utils: options, system, verbose...
-Some code come from minisat...
+Some code comes from minisat...